kubernetes-sigs/cloud-provider-azure/docs/cloud-provider-config.md

 |maximumLoadBalancerRuleCount|Maximum allowed LoadBalancer Rule Count is the limit enforced by Azure Load balancer|Integer value, default to [148](https://github.com/kubernetes/kubernetes/blob/v1.10.0/pkg/cloudprovider/providers/azure/azure.go#L48)|

 ### primaryAvailabilitySetName

 If this is set, the Azure cloudprovider will only add nodes from that availability set to the load balancer backend pool.
 If this is not set, and multiple agent pools (availability sets) are used, then the cloudprovider will try to add all nodes to a single backend pool which is forbidden.
 In other words, if you use multiple agent pools (availability sets), you MUST set this field.

 ### primaryScaleSetName

 If this is set, the Azure cloudprovider will only add nodes from that scale set to the load balancer backend pool.
 If this is not set, and multiple agent pools (scale sets) are used, then the cloudprovider will try to add all nodes to a single backend pool which is forbidden when using Load Balancer Basic SKU.
 In other words, if you use multiple agent pools (scale sets), and `loadBalancerSku` is set to `basic` you MUST set this field.

+### excludeMasterFromStandardLB

+Master nodes would not add to the backends of Azure loadbalancer (ALB) if `excludeMasterFromStandardLB` is set.

+By default, if nodes are labeled with `node-role.kubernetes.io/master`, they would also be excluded from ALB.
+If you want adding the master nodes to ALB, `excludeMasterFromStandardLB` should be set to false and label `node-role.kubernetes.io/master` should be removed if it has already been applied.